How To Create Steady Cash Flow For Financial Independence In Retirement And Beyond

 - These percentage returns for a higher taxable income of $250,000 are less attractive—they decrease to 46.5% and 60.7%, respectively.
 However, even at the higher rate of income and taxes, the return from dividends amounts to about 30% more after tax than the return from interest income.

 - Example #2: Capital Gains Income & Real Estate Investment Trusts (REITs)

 - Capital Gains Income: Using the taxable income levels from Example #1, the after tax returns on capital gains are 78.3% and 73.2%, respectively.

 - REITs: These investments also have some tax advantages, as a proportion of their distributions are taxed as regular income at the highest rate, but a portion, sometimes substantial, can be return of capital.
 This return of capital is tax deferred until the REIT investment is eventually sold and then taxed at the lower capital gains tax rate.

 In conclusion, a retirement plan needs to account for the effects of inflation, and while interest bearing investments may be the norm in one’s retirement, REITs and dividend paying common shares, preferably dividend growth stocks, with their cash flow potential and tax effectiveness, can be a valuable strategy for a retirement portfolio.
 If these investments also have the added potential for capital growth, their attraction is further enhanced.
 It makes sense to select investments that provide for both income and growth, while also attracting less tax.

-Cash Flow In Action: Tracking the Market
+Cash Flow In Action: Dividend Paying Stocks